 My friend hadn’t realized she’d expected her husband to wake up for breakfast on Christmas morning.
 Once she felt that disappointment, she discovered she’d had that expectation all along.
 Sometimes we don’t fully understand our expectations until they’re disappointed.

 What might your expectations be this holiday season?
 Expectations often lead to disappointment.
 Before you go home for Christmas this year, think about some of the expectations you have for the season and write them down.
-Will losing one or all of these ruin your holiday?
+Will losing one or all of

 In Romans 5:5, the Bible tells us that there is a hope that doesn’t disappoint.
 When you learn to ground your joy in a personal relationship with God, life’s disappointments don’t all go away, but you’ll always have someone trustworthy you can continue to hope in.